hyurl/alar/api.md

     will automatically calculate the `route` and direct the traffic to the corresponding remote instance.
 If the given route matches the server ID of any remote service, the corresponding instance will be returned instead.
-- `noLocal(): this` If the module is registered as remote service, however when no RPC channel is available, by default, `instance()` will fail to the local instance, using this method to disable the default behavior.
+- `fallbackToLocal(enable: boolean): this` If the module is registered as a remote service, however none of the RPC channel is available, allow calls to fallback to the local instance, which is the default behavior, this method is used to disable (pass `false`) and re-enable (pass `true`) this behavior.

 **NOTE: RPC calling will serialized all input or output data, those data that** **cannot be serialized will be lost during transmission.**